celsiusnarhwal/homebrew-htt/README.md

 ```

 Formulae can be found inside the [Formula](/Formula) folder.
 For information on specific formulae in this tap,
-refer to the link at the top of the relevant formula.
+refer to the comment at the top of the relevant formula.

 ## License